Graduate Studies FAQs

 How much is the application fee?

-The application fee is $35 to apply online.
-Please note that applicants who have paid the fee or enrolled at Georgia College within the past six years can have the application fee waived by using the discount code listed on the "Submit Your Application" tab of the online application.
+The application fee is $50.
+Please note that applicants who have paid the application fee or enrolled at Georgia College & State University within the past six years can have the application fee waived.
+The fee waiver is granted when the applicant answers questions in the application, and the information provided is verified.

 What are the application deadlines?